bpype/blender-studio-pipeline/docs/addons/cloudrig/organizing-bones.md

 # Organizing Bones

-In Blender, bones can be organized using [Bone Collections](https://docs.blender.org/manual/en/latest/animation/armatures/bones/bone_collections.html), or [Bone Selection Sets](https://docs.blender.org/manual/en/dev/addons/animation/bone_selection_sets.html), if you use that addon.
+In Blender, bones can be organized using [Bone Collections](https://docs.blender.org/manual/en/latest/animation/armatures/bones/bone_collections.html), or [Bone Selection Sets](https://docs.blender.org/manual/en/dev/addons/animation/bone_selection_sets.html), if you use that add-on.

 ## Bone Collections
 CloudRig has a slightly tweaked Bone Collections UI from what you might be used to.
 This is shown in both the Sidebar (N panel) as well as under Properties->Armature->Bone Collections->CloudRig.